joinbubbel/bubbel-api-docs/src/dc/response.md

 pub enum DataChannelError {
     NoAuth,
     ChannelNotFound,
+    ChunkNotFound,
+    DataItemNotFound,
+    DataItemDeleted,
     Internal { ierror: String },
 }
 ```

 `NoAuth` can occur if the user has been logged out.

 `ChannelNotFound` can occur if the channel has been deleted.

+`ChunkNotFound` can occur for commands that include a chunk index if the index is invalid.

+`DataItemNotFound` can occur for for commands that include a data item index if the index is invalid.

+`DataItemDeleted` occurs when trying to access an item that has already been deleted.

 ## On New Data: `OnNew`